 Do Recycling Right!

-NORTH LITTLE ROCK and SHERWOOD
+NORTH LITTLE ROCK and SHERWOOD ONLY!

-GLASS BOTTLES and JARS
+INFORMATION ON GLASS BOTTLES AND JARS

 North Little Rock and Sherwood now accept glass food and beverage containers in curbside recycling carts located inside the city limits.
 For these items to be recycled properly, please make sure the glass bottles and jars are clear, brown or green and are empty.
 But remember, this service is for North Little Rock and Sherwood residents only.